moondance-labs/tanssi-docs/builders/interact/ethereum-api/libraries/web3js.md

 ### Send Transaction Script {: #send-transaction-script }

-You'll only need one file for executing a transaction between accounts.
+You'll only need one file to execute a transaction between accounts.
 For this example, you'll be transferring 1 UNIT token from an origin address (from which you hold the private key) to another address.
 To get started, you can create a `transaction.js` file by running:

 ```bash
 touch transaction.js